 On the other days, not only will you frequently see more people wandering around, but you’ll also see large tour groups touring the main sights, including those stone walls we were talking about.
 You’ll notice that Thursdays tend to be quite busy.

 If you can’t avoid the main cruise ship days, there are a few other ideas on how to beat the Dubrovnik crowds.
 Like, how about spending some time in the morning and early afternoon at your hotel or villa pool or spa, and then heading out in the late afternoon when the cruise ships have sailed away, and most people are heading back to their hotel to get ready for the evening’s festivities.

 Avoid Pile Gate

-If you are a big Games of Thrones fan then, of course, you’re going to want to head to Pile Gate, as this was where the TV show was filmed in abundance, but this is also one of the busiest spots because of that fact!
+If you are a big Game of Thrones fan, then, of course, you’re going to want to head to Pile Gate, as this was where the TV show was filmed in abundance, but this is also one of the busiest spots; because of that fact!
 In addition to this, Pile Gate tends to be a meeting point for large tour groups too.
 Arrgh, it is madness there.
 Really do you want to see a gate?
 Nah, skip it to use another entry point instead.

 Choose another gate to enter the walls and start your walk, and again, try and go a little later in the day if you can, when you will manage to avoid those early starters!
-Buza Gate and Ploce Gate are two equally as scenic starting points and this map above will help you find them and plan your trip.
+Buza Gate and Ploce Gate are two equally scenic starting points, and this map above will help you find them and plan your trip.

 Walk Around In The Evenings Or Early Morning

-During the heat of summer, walking around during the middle of the day can be a tiring experience, all those stones reflect the heat making it feel like you are in a human BBQ.
+During the summer heat, walking around during the middle of the day can be a tiring experience; all those stones reflect the heat making it feel like you are in a human BBQ.